braitsch/ofxDatGui/readme.md

 * Range Sliders
 * Dropdown Menus
 * Button Matrices
+* Coordinate Pads
+* Variable Binding
 * Framerate Monitor
-* 2D Coordinate Pads
+* Completely Customizable
 * Folders to group components together
-* An optional header & footer that allow you to collapse and drag the Gui around
+* An optional header & footer that allow you to title the gui, collapse and drag it around

 ##Installation